numerai/numerox/readme.rst

 Numerox is a Numerai tournament toolbox written in Python.

 All you have to do is create a model.
-Take a look at `model.py`_ for examples.
+Take a look at `model`_ for examples.

 Once you have a model numerox will do the rest.
 First download the Numerai dataset and then load it::